Psyshadow/HCIclone/ROADMAP.md

 A database table holds the entries for this selection and allows other components to propose modules or highlight them.
 This standalone plugin could also be integrated in a more extensive addon for learndash.

 ### Communication Tool
-The survey on communication tool has yielded interesting results.
+The survey on communication tools has yielded interesting results.
 Many participants have already experienced that such a tool has not been used due to it being obsolete.
 While a forum or slack link can easily be provided a more sophisticated communication tool which could potentially create more helpful interaction on the platform directly would involve more implementation effort.

 The level of sophistication which is very likely needed to provide a useful communication tool on the platform also calls for a flexible system and encourages to create an extensive addon for the learndash system.
-Again, this feature does not provide a core component and can be substituted with an already existing communication tool such as the flexible messenger [Slack](https://slack.com/intl/en-ch/).
+Again, this feature does not provide a core component and can be substituted with an already existing communication tool as for example the flexible messenger [Slack](https://slack.com/intl/en-ch/).

 ## Resume
 Wordpress and learndash provide a framework with a lot of features that are good to go.
-The available features are not flexibel enough to realize the prototype created in the _Human Computer Interaction_ course and must be extended by a custom learndash addon.
+Nevertheless, the available features are not flexibel enough to realize the prototype created in the _Human Computer Interaction_ course and have to be extended by a custom learndash addon.
 The following functionality must be provided by the extension:
 * Get mentor information
 * Let the mentor suggest modules
 * Provide an interest check